Last Updated on November 19, 2024 by Helena Akter

 Carbohydrates are important for hydration protecting you from the adverse effects of dehydration.
 They help your muscles and organs hold onto water, allowing your muscles to work longer without getting tired and ensuring your organs function properly.

-Also, getting enough carbohydrates can boost your immune system, keeping you healthy and helping to prevent illness.
+Also, getting enough carbohydrates can boost your immune system, keep you healthy, and help prevent illness.

 What Happens to Your Body When You Avoid Carbs?